meltano/meltano/docs/src/docs/community.md

 ## Office Hours

 We have Office Hours weekly on Wednesday at 9 AM Pacific (16:00 UTC).
 Join us on Zoom and bring any questions you have to the team.
+We will share the Zoom link in Slack and via social media prior to the event.
 There is sometimes a short presentation about something top of mind from the core team, but otherwise this is your time to chat with us and get some help.
 Use [this link][gcal] to view the events calendar.

 View past office hours in our [YouTube Playlist][playlist].